 At the time, Alabama Power garnered tremendous public relations benefits from their planning for the building to function as an experimental Solar Energy project.
 It was sited for year-round exposure to the sun and equipped with a large array of solar panels on its roof.
 These were the early days of president Jimmy Carter’s administration.
 Energy conservation had become an important topic nationwide and was a major plank in Carter’s platform.

 However, the experiment did not go well and Alabama Power was not able to generate the amount of energy it had hoped for in order to provide power to vital operations of the solar building.
-The election of Ronald Reagan in 1981, shifted the nations’s focus away from alternative energy sources and Alabama Power essentially dropped its noble experiment in Montevallo.
+The election of Ronald Reagan in 1981, shifted the nation’s focus away from alternative energy sources and Alabama Power essentially dropped its noble experiment in Montevallo.

 As often happens in the corporate world, management at Alabama Power Co. evolved into the stewardship of new leaders and the company began a program of consolidation and realignment.
 This involved simplifying it’s statewide system of local districts, and the long-standing Montevallo district was gradually dissolved and merged into a larger one.
 With this decision, the company’s showcase major investment on Main Street was essentially abandoned.